sid-2209/Linear-Regression-Notes-Complete/README.md

 - Browse the notes directly on GitHub.
 - Clone the repo to explore and run any examples locally.
 - Expect updates frequently; check back for new insights.

+## Contribution & Feedback
+This project is meant to grow over time.
+If you notice missing topics, errors, or would like me to cover specific aspects of Linear Regression, feel free to:

+- Open an [issue](../../issues) describing your suggestion or request.
+- Create a pull request with additional notes or corrections.
+- Share feedback through discussions to help improve these resources.

 ---